jennieablog/jennieablog.github.io/_posts/2020-05-25-a-blog-is-born.md

 ---
 layout: post
 title: A blog is born 👶
-subtitle : Creating a website in under 1 hour & hosting it for free indefinitely
+subtitle : Creating a website in under an hour & hosting it for free
 tags: [jekyll, github, grape-theme]
 author: Jennie Ablog
 comments : True